ppy/osu-wiki/news/2021-06-15-project-loved-june-2021.md

 202 BPM, 2:25 | 5.37★\
 *description written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

-I think there is hardly anyone actively playing this game that has never heard of Spectator before.
-A true masterclass when it comes to mapping and a mapper that went through all different kinds of mapping metas himself. *Oni Kanojo* however is a map that is quite hard to pinpoint.
+I think there is hardly anyone actively playing this game that has never heard of Spectator before - a true master in mapping with all the experience you could ever ask for.

+*Oni Kanojo* however, is a map that is quite hard to pinpoint.
 It does certainly feel like an older map (which makes sense as it was submitted in 2016) but at the same time it is missing features which other old maps have.
-On one hand most of the map is pretty straight-forward and you don't have to suffer through a variety of brutal edge dashes.
-On the other hand it has a lot of patterns that you almost never see nowadays.
-Most of the map is pretty much being consistent with the hyperdashes it throws at you and having enough catcher control to do the triplets.
+On one hand, most of the map is pretty straight-forward and you don't have to suffer through a variety of brutal edge dashes.
+On the other hand, it has a lot of patterns that you almost never see nowadays.

+Most of the challenge of the map is pretty much being consistent with the hyperdashes it throws at you and having enough catcher control to do the triplets.
 Certainly not the easiest map to FC, but very much doable by a lot of players.
 A vocaloid classic and a catch mapping classic, what else would you want?

 [![](/wiki/shared/news/2021-06-15-project-loved-june-2021/564254.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})